dwarvesf/playbook/engineering/frontend.md

 - Prefer "return early" coding style, more about it [here](https://medium.com/@matryer/line-of-sight-in-code-186dd7cdea88)
 - Don't obsess over performance of code, obsess over making it clear

-## Writing custom styles

-TailwindCSS covers most things, but if you ever feel the need of writing custom styles for a single floating icon or a fancy hero banner transition, use [CSS Modules](https://github.com/css-modules/css-modules).

 ## Continous integration & deployment

-Use [Netlify](https://www.netlify.com/) for web applications and static websites, it handles both CI and deployment for free, which is awesome.
+Use [Netlify](https://www.netlify.com/) for web applications and static websites, it handles both CI and deployment for each branch and Pull Request and create a unique public url for each build, which is awesome.

 ## Monitoring